Tsirelson's problem and an embedding theorem for groups arising from non-local games: The embedding theorem and consequences

 In the remainder of this section, we prove two consequences of Theorem \ref{T:embedding}.
-The first is an answer to Tsirelson's problem. \begin{cor} There is a linear system non-local game which has a perfect quantum commuting-operator strategy, but does not have a perfect quantum tensor-product strategy. \end{cor} \begin{proof} Suppose that $G$ is a finitely-presented group with a central element $J'$ of order two, such that $\pi(J')=\Id$ for every finite-dimensional representation $\pi$ of $G$.
+The first is an answer to Tsirelson's problem. \begin{cor} There is a linear system non-local game which has a perfect quantum commuting-operator strategy, but does not have a perfect quantum tensor-product strategy. \end{cor} For the proof, we recall the notion of an HNN extension.
+Let $\alpha : K_0 \arr K_1$ be an isomorphism between two subgroups $K_0$ and $K_1$ of a group $H = \langle S : R \rangle$.
+The HNN extension of $H$ by $\alpha$ is the group with presentation

+where $t$ is an indeterminate not in $S$.
+It is well-known that the natural map $H \incl G$ is an injection, so $H$ is a subgroup of $G$ (see, e.g., \cite[Section IV.2]{LS77}). \begin{proof}[Proof of Corollary \ref{C:tsirelson}] Suppose that $G$ is a finitely presented group with a central element $J'$ of order two, such that $\pi(J')=\Id$ for every finite-dimensional representation $\pi$ of $G$.
 By Theorem \ref{T:embedding}, there is an embedding of $G$ in a solution group $\Gamma$ which identifies $J'$ with $J$.
 In particular, this implies that $J \neq 1$ in $\Gamma$, so the associated linear system non-local game $G$ must have a perfect quantum commuting-operator strategy by the first part of Theorem \ref{T:games}.
 If $\pi$ is a finite-dimensional representation of $\Gamma$, then $\pi(J) = \pi|_G(J') = \Id$.
 By the second part of Theorem \ref{T:games}, the associated linear system non-local game does not have a perfect quantum tensor-product strategy.

 To finish the proof, we construct a group $G$ with the above property.
 Consider Higman's group

 It is well-known that $H_0$ has no non-trivial linear representations, and that the generators $a,b,c,d$ of $H_0$ have infinite order \cite{Hi51, Be94}.
 Let $H = H_0 \times \Z_2$, and let $J \in H$ denote the generator of the $\Z_2$-factor.
 Let $G$ be the HNN extension of $H$ by the automorphism of $\langle a, J \rangle \iso \Z \times \Z_2$ sending $J \mapsto J$ and $a \mapsto aJ$.
 By the properties of the HNN extension, $H$ is a subgroup of $G$, and in particular $J$ is non-trivial in $G$.
 Furthermore, we can construct a presentation for $G$ from a presentation of $H$ by adding a generator $x$ and relations $[x,J]=1$ and $[x,a]=J$.
 The former relation implies that $J$ is central in $G$.
 Finally, if $\pi$ is a finite-dimensional representation of $G$, then $\pi|_{H_0}$ is trivial, and in particular, $\pi(a) = \Id$.
 But this implies that